SciGraph/SciGraph/README.md

 IRI resolution.
 Additional support for identifying these vocabulary entities in free text can be found in the `scigraph-entity` module.

-SciGraph can also be used as a stand-alone DropWizard web service (via `scigraph-services`).
+SciGraph can also be used as a stand-alone Dropwizard web service (via `scigraph-services`).
 SciGraph services support adding custom Cypher queries during application configuration to keep the code base domain agnostic.

 Note that SciGraph is "OWL-centric".
 If you have, for example, and arbitrary SKOS ontology that doesn't assert skos:Concept as an owl:Class these skos:Concepts will not be visible to the owlapi and not loaded in the resulting Neo4j graph.